M.A.., University of Northern Colorado

 Office: Candelaria 2008

 Diane Schott has been involved in a number of presentations about family abuse as well as about a campus hostage crisis.
-She is currently co-faculty advisor for the Sociology Club, Socially Constructed.

 - SOC 100 Introduction to Sociology

 - SOC 120 Introduction to Family Studies

 - SOC 326 Sociology of Childhood and Adolescence

 - Divorce/Blended Family Issues